 Anne Michaels is the author of several books of poetry, the multi-award-winning novel Fugitive Pieces, which was made into a feature film and won the Orange Prize for Fiction and the Guardian Fiction Prize, and The Winter Vault, her celebrated second novel.
 Her most recent book, Correspondences, was shortlisted for the Griffin Poetry Prize.
 Michaels’ work has appeared in translation around the world.
 She presents The Adventures of Miss Petitfour, which chronicles the magical adventures of an eccentric Mary Poppins-esque heroine and her flying feline charges.

 Seth is the cartoonist behind the comic book series Palookaville, which started as a pamphlet and is now a semi-annual hardcover.
 His comics have appeared in the New York Times Magazine, Best American Comics, and McSweeneys Quarterly.
 His illustrations have appeared in numerous publications including the cover of the New Yorker, the Walrus, and Canadian Notes & Queries.
 He was the subject of a solo exhibition at the Art Gallery of Ontario, which showcased the first public display of his model city Dominion.
 He is now a part of the Gallery's permanent collection.
-Seth presents Palookaville 22, the latest in the series and a continuation of Part Four of the ongoing Clyde Fans serial.
+This year Seth designed the poster for the 37th edition of the IFOA and is curating the Five Ways exhibit.